Overview of Apologia’s Exploring Creation with General Science, 3rd Edition Student Notebook

 - If you see a word you don’t know, write it down and look it up so you can better understand what you’re reading.

 Apologia encourages parents to review their student’s notebook to make sure that the student is properly engaged, however, student notes should never be graded.
 You can choose to use the character-building points in your evaluations.
 Offer encouragement if you see your student struggling.
 Ask them to review with you what they are learning.
 Mentor to them how you took notes at their age.
 You will see that with each notebook module we offer tips and hints.
-By the time your student finishes the course, you’ll see highlighting and colored fonts, personal thoughts expanded and explored, and a true knowledge on how to personalize, capture, and understand new knowledge.
+By the time your student finishes the course, you’ll see highlighting and colored fonts, personal thoughts expanded and explored, and true knowledge on how to personalize, capture, and understand new knowledge.

 About the Student Notebook author: Vicki Dincher holds a master’s degree in biology.
 Her four children, all homeschooled, have earned or are pursuing graduate degrees in the sciences.
 Vicki has taught high school science, including Advanced Placement courses, since 1995.